akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240213000000/index.md

 </div>

 ---
-Primary Category: cs.LG
+Primary Category: cs.CL
-Categories: cs-CE, cs-LG, cs.LG, q-bio-BM
+Categories: cs-CL, cs-SE, cs.CL
-Keyword Score: 3
+Keyword Score: 10
-Keywords: Multi-modal
+Keywords: Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07249v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.07081v1" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07249v1.pdf" filename="2402.07249v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.07081v1.pdf" filename="2402.07081v1.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-The precise prediction of molecular properties is essential for advancements in drug development, particularly in virtual screening and compound optimization.
-The recent introduction of numerous deep learning-based methods has shown remarkable potential in enhancing molecular property prediction (MPP), especially improving accuracy and insights into molecular structures.
-Yet, two critical questions arise: does the integration of domain knowledge augment the accuracy of molecular property prediction and does employing <b>multi-modal</b> data fusion yield more precise results than unique data source methods?
-To explore these matters, we comprehensively review and quantitatively analyze recent deep learning methods based on various benchmarks.
-We discover that integrating molecular information will improve both MPP regression and classification tasks by upto 3.98% and 1.72%, respectively.
-We also discover that the utilizing 3-dimensional information with 1-dimensional and 2-dimensional information simultaneously can substantially enhance MPP upto 4.2%.
-The two consolidated insights offer crucial guidance for future advancements in drug discovery.
+In computer science education, test cases are an integral part of programming assignments since they can be used as assessment items to test students' programming knowledge and provide personalized feedback on student-written code.
+The goal of our work is to propose a fully automated approach for test case generation that can accurately measure student knowledge, which is important for two reasons.
+First, manually constructing test cases requires expert knowledge and is a labor-intensive process.
+Second, developing test cases for students, especially those who are novice programmers, is significantly different from those oriented toward professional-level software developers.
+Therefore, we need an automated process for test case generation to assess student knowledge and provide feedback.
+In this work, we propose a <b>large</b> <b>language</b> <b>model-based</b> approach to automatically generate test cases and show that they are good measures of student knowledge, using a publicly available dataset that contains student-written Java code.
+We also discuss future research directions centered on using test cases to help students.

 {{</citation>}}